roberts7531/fvdi/fvdi/drivers/uaegfx/README.txt

 How to use:

-1) You need an EmuTOS ROM with proper initialization of Zorro cards through AUTOCONFIG mechanism.
-Currently, this not supported by the official binary ROM of EmuTOS for Amiga, due to license issue.
-However, you can build EmuTOS yourself with AROS support enabled.
-See EmuTOS documentation.
-NB: Due to WinUAE limitation, it does not work either from EmuTOS floppy.
+1) Your WinUAE emulated Amiga needs at least 1 MB of RAM (any kind).

+2) You need EmuTOS 0.9.12 or higher, Amiga ROM version.
+This is mandatory for proper initialization of Zorro cards through AUTOCONFIG mechanism.

-2) Prepare your filesystem:
+3) Prepare your filesystem:
 - Put FVDI.PRG in \AUTO folder
 - Put UAEGFX.SYS in \GEMSYS folder
 - Put the provided FVDI.SYS in the root folder

-3) Select your resolution:
+4) Select your resolution:
 Edit FVDI.SYS with a text editor and change the following line at bottom:
 01r uaegfx.sys mode 1024x768x16@60
 The mode is in the form: WIDTHxHEIGHTxDEPTH@FREQ